mrange/impulse-samples/source/FourK/straight-fromt-the-book/README.md

-# Bonus: Straight From The Book 1KiB Windows Demo
+# Bonus: Straight from the book 1KiB Windows Demo

 ![The demo](../images/sftb.jpg)